 To start this project, I removed the drawers and gave it a good cleaning all over.
 I’ve included a few affiliate links so you can find the products I love.

-Getting rid of the musty smell
+How to get rid of the musty smell

 It works amazingly well to seal in those musty odors!